 As I’ve told you on another post, Bogas was always a very energetic dog.
 He could be quite impatient and demanding.
-The trips to the vet started to be very challenging, as soon as he understood what they did there – all the vaccination process, checking his weight and so on.
-Those places could really, really stress him.
-Because of that, I had to stop the vets from weighing him and giving him shots through his nose, when there was no other vaccination method available.
+The trips to the vet became very challenging, as soon as he felt forced to go through the checking weight and vaccination processes.

 Apart from his extremely enthusiastic personality, he didn’t have any physical serious issue.
-However, over the years, I noticed that his intestines weren’t functioning at their best.
-He, sometimes, whined during the night, with diarrhea.
-He was always so respectful, that he didn’t do anything at home until he was very much in need.
-He held till the end.
+However, over the years, he, sometimes, whined during the night, with diarrhea.
+He held back until he was very much in need.
 Sometimes, he could no longer hold it and so he did it in the bathtub.
 I remember to be impressed with his kind attitude, although his despair.
-You can imagine how stressful it was also to us, having to wake up at dawn, to take him for a walk.
+You can imagine how stressful it was also to us, waking up at dawn and taking him for a walk.

-He had always scratched himself a lot, especially before going out or during other euphoric moments.
-Although his hair was pretty, he used to lose lots of hair.
-I’ve just assumed that fact as part of a normal dog’s life (and I think it is the reality of many dogs).
+He had always scratched himself a lot, especially right before going out or during other euphoric moments.
+Although his hair was pretty, he used to lose lots of it.
+I’ve just assumed that fact as part of a normal dog’s life and I guess it is the reality of many dogs.

 His First Skin Crisis

 He was about two years old when he got his first skin crisis.
 He started to bite and scratch himself a lot.
 The vets did some skin tests on him, which never showed anything special, and gave us countless medical prescriptions.
 Nothing seemed to work.
-We went back to the vet, where they told us that he had allergies tendency.
-As you can imagine, that sentence took us nowhere.
+We went back to the vet, where they told us he was prone to allergies, which took us nowhere.

 We, then, put him a dog’s collar, as he already had a big wound at his back.
-The first time I put it, he got still, really static for a couple of minutes (he does that when something is not so well).
-After that first short impact, the collar really became his friend.
-He may even wag his tail before we put it, it’s really funny!
+The first time I put it, he got still, really static for a couple of minutes.
+After that first short impact, the collar became his friend.
+He may even wag his tail before we put it, it’s really funny.

-At the same time, I related his condition to the fact that he enjoyed so much swimming in fountains, rivers and puddles.
-So, we stopped allowing him to swim for a while.
-I don’t know how much that contributed, but it was a matter of time until he got back to his “regular” state of being.
+At the same time, I associated his condition to the fact that he enjoyed so much swimming in fountains, rivers, and puddles.
+So, we avoided any kind of baths for a while.
+It was a matter of time until he got back to his regular state of being.

-However, his hair continued following a lot, he kept scratching himself, as always, he continued having diarrhea once in a while and his personality was still very challenging (although he was sweet and friendly).
+Despite that, his hair continued following a lot, he kept scratching himself, as always, he continued having diarrhea once in a while and his personality was still very challenging.

 A Big Life’s Change

-She assumed his liver was facing some difficulties and that his immune system was weak.
-He needed to detox from all the processed food he had been eating.
-She prescribed whole supplements, homeopathic remedies and a completely new diet – raw meat, cooked vegetables and walnuts.
-As a vegetarian, she totally understood our resistance in buying meat, but she also explained to us how dogs really need it.
+She assumed his liver needed some cleansing and that his immune system was weak.
+She prescribed whole supplements, homeopathic remedies, and a completely new diet – raw meat, cooked vegetables, and walnuts.

 At the same time, we found out he got fleas, which was really challenging, as we didn’t want to give him any chemical product.
 We ended up giving him some, just to make it go away, keeping everything else as recommended.